xataio/client-ts/cli/README.md

 ### `.xatarc`

-This file contains information about your current Xata project, specifically its database URL, and preferred output path of the [generated XataClient]() that you can use to interact with your database if you've chosen to use it.
+This file contains information about your current Xata project, specifically its database URL, and preferred output path of the [generated Xata client](#code-generation) that you can use to interact with your database if you've chosen to use it.
 More about this in [code generation](#code-generation).

 We recommend checking this file in to your version control system (Git, SVN, etc.) so that you can easily share your project's configuration among your team.

 ### `.env`

 This file contains sensitive information and secrets that ought not be committed to version control.
-It is recommended that you keep this file in your project's root directory, so that it is not accidentally committed to version control, and add it to `.gitignore`.
+It is recommended that you add this file to `.gitignore`, so that it is not accidentally committed to version control.
 The Xata CLI appends secrets to this file, namely your API key and fallback branch.
 More on branches in the [git](#git-integration) section.

 ### Global Mode